The $s^\pm$-Wave Superconductivity in the Pressurized La$_4$Ni$_3$O$_{10}$: Abstract

 \section{Abstract}

 Recently, evidence of superconductivity (SC) has been reported in pressurized La$_4$Ni$_3$O$_{10}$.
 Here we study the possible pairing mechanism and pairing symmetry in this material.
 Through fitting the density-functional-theory band structure, we provide a six-orbital tight-binding model.
 In comparison with the band structure of La$_3$Ni$_2$O$_7$, the additional non-bonding $d_{z^2}$ band is importance to the pairing mechanism here.
-When the multi-orbital Hubbard interactions are included, our random-phase-approximation based study yields an $s^{\pm}$-wave pairing with $T_c$ significantly lower than that in pressurized La$_3$Ni$_2$O$_{7}$.
-The dominant FS nesting with nesting vector $\mathbf{Q}_1\approx (\pi,\pi)$ is between the $M$-pocket contributed by the bonding $d_{z^2}$ band top and the local bottom regime of the non-bonding 3$d_{z^2}$ band near the $\Gamma$-point, leading to the strongest pairing gap amplitude and opposite gap signs within the two regimes.
+When the multi-orbital Hubbard interactions are included, our random-phase-approximation based study yields an $s^{\pm}$-wave pairing.
+The dominant FS nesting with nesting vector $\mathbf{Q}_1\approx (\pi,\pi)$ is between the $\gamma$-pocket contributed by the bonding $d_{z^2}$ band top and the $\alpha_1$-pocket contributed by the non-bonding $d_{z^2}$ band bottom, leading to the strongest pairing gap amplitude and opposite gap signs within the two regimes.
 The dominant real-space pairing is the interlayer pairing between the $d_{z^2}$ orbitals.
 We have also studied the doping dependence of the pairing symmetry and $T_c$.